 Hunting with handguns is allowed in every state, usually as part of the general firearms hunting season.
-All types of land animals can be successfully hunted in this way.
+Many types of non-bird land animals can be successfully hunted in this way.
 For larger game, hunting handguns are typically large and powerful revolvers, often mounted with a telescopic sight.
 Scopes are also popular for handguns that are used for target shooting.